 Search for Graduate Programs in Computer and Information Sciences

-What is the GRE score required for admission to Masters Degree Program in Boston University at Computer and Information Sciences?
+What is a good GRE score required for Masters degre program in Boston University for Information Technology?